Tuesday, May 4, 2010

 One who became liable to two types of execution by the court is subject to the more severe type.

-One who has been flogged twice by the court – the court places him in a cell and there they feed him barley until his stomach bursts.
+One who has been flogged twice by the court – the court places him in a cell, and there they feed him barely until his stomach bursts.
 How could that be?
-Here we are dealing with one who repeated the same transgression twice, provided that this transgression carries the penalty of excision from Heaven.
-Since he demonstrated that he wants to die, the court just speeds up his death.
-However, if he transgressed multiple prohibitions, but each of them only once – he is just tasting various prohibitions.
+Here, we are dealing with one who repeated the same transgression twice, provided that this transgression carries the penalty of excision from Heaven.
+Since he demonstrated that he wanted to die, the court just sped up his death.
+However, if he transgressed multiple prohibitions, but each of them only once, he just tastes various prohibitions.

-Complete cell procedure: they put him in a cell the size of his body, then feed him scant amounts until his stomach shrinks, then feed him abundant barley until his stomach bursts.
+Complete cell procedure: They put him in a cell the size of his body, then fed him scant amounts until his stomach shrinks, then fed him abundant barley until his stomach bursts.

-Art: Jean Michelin - The Bread Seller and Water Carriers
+Art: The Bread Seller and Water Carriers by

 No comments: